retcelvic/space-x/README.md

+# Project Overview

-This project was developed during the Applied Data Science Capstone course by IBM.
+This project was developed as part of the Applied Data Science Capstone course by IBM.

+## Project Goals

-In the project, the role of a data scientist in a new rocket company, called Space Y, was simulated.
-The company aims to compete with SpaceX.
-The main objective is to determine the cost of each rocket launch by gathering information about SpaceX and creating dashboards.
-Additionally, a machine learning model is trained to predict whether SpaceX would reuse the first stage of the Falcon 9 rocket, using public data.
+In this project, a data scientist role was simulated for a new rocket company called Space Y, which wants to compete with SpaceX.
+The main goal is to find out how much each rocket launch costs by collecting information about SpaceX and creating visual dashboards.
+Additionally, a machine learning model was trained to predict if SpaceX will reuse the first stage of the Falcon 9 rocket, using publicly available data.